3DBAG/3dbag-dasboard/README.md

+# 3DBAG dashboard

+## Required inputs

+- reconstructed_features.csv
+- metadata.json
+- validate_compressed_files.csv

-# How to deploy on Godzilla
+## How to deploy on Godzilla

 1. Upload the code to `/var/www/3dbag-dashboard` and change to the directory
 2. Make a venv with python3.11 in ´./venv´